Data-driven equation for drug-membrane permeability across drugs and membranes: Methods

 \subsection{Database of drug--membrane thermodynamics}

-Our analysis is based on the passive-permeability database provided by Menichetti \etal\cite{menichetti2019drug} It consists of simulation-based potentials of mean force, predicted acid dissociation constant for acids and bases (\apkatext and \bpkatext), and resulting permeability coefficient (expressed by its order of magnitude, $\log_{10}P$) for solutes through a single-component bilayer made of 1,2-dioleoyl-\textit{sn}-glycero-3-phosphocholine (DOPC).
-Filtering of the Generated DataBase (GDB)\cite{fink2005virtual} for compounds that mapped to a one- or two-bead coarse-grained Martini representation, \ie~a monomer or a dimer, led to $511\,427$ small organic molecules ($30-160$~Da).
-Enhanced-sampling molecular dynamics simulations yielded the PMFs for both neutral and (de)protonated species, acid dissociation constants \pkatext were predicted from ChemAxon Marvin,\cite{marvin} and Eq.~\ref{eq:isdm} was used to compute the permeability coefficient, $P$.
-The diffusivity profile was extracted from atomistic simulations, taking advantage of its relatively small chemical dependence, and its logarithmic impact on the permeability.\cite{carpenter2014method} The \pkatext of a chemical group can be either acidic (\apkatext) or basic (\bpkatext), in that a neutral compound can either deprotonate or protonate (see SI for definitions).
+Our analysis is based on the passive-permeability database provided by Menichetti \etal\cite{menichetti2019drug} Reference information includes water/octanol partitioning free energy ($\dgwol$), acid dissociation constant for acids and bases (\apkatext and \bpkatext), and simulation-based permeability coefficient (expressed by its order of magnitude, $\log_{10}P$) for solutes through a single-component bilayer made of 1,2-dioleoyl-\textit{sn}-glycero-3-phosphocholine (DOPC).
+The water/octanol partitioning free energies were predicted using the neural network ALOGPS,\cite{tetko2002application} and acid dissociation constants \pkatext were predicted from ChemAxon Marvin.\cite{marvin} Filtering of the Generated DataBase (GDB)\cite{fink2005virtual} for compounds that mapped to a one- or two-bead coarse-grained Martini representation, \ie~a monomer or a dimer, led to $511\,427$ small organic molecules ($30$--$160$~Da).
+Enhanced-sampling molecular dynamics simulations yielded the PMFs for both neutral and (de)protonated species, and Eq.~\ref{eq:isdm} was used to compute the permeability coefficient, $P$.
+The diffusivity profile was \emph{not} extracted from coarse-grained simulations, but instead from previous atomistic studies, taking advantage of its relatively small chemical dependence and its logarithmic impact on the permeability.\cite{carpenter2014method} The \pkatext of a chemical group can be either acidic (\apkatext) or basic (\bpkatext), in that a neutral compound can either deprotonate or protonate (see SI for definitions).
 While the ionization constant of conjugated acid/base pairs typically lie between $10^{-2}$ and $10^{16}$, we considered compounds with \pkatext values between $-10$ and $20$.\cite{dixon1993estimation} This led to a dataset of $418\,828$ compounds used as part of this work.
 A follow up work to Menichetti \etal provided PMFs for the same set of neutral Martini small molecules in different phosphocholine (PC) lipid membranes: 1,2-diarachidonoyl-\emph{sn}-glycero-3-PC (DAPC); 1,2-dilinoleoyl-\emph{sn}-glycero-3-PC (DIPC); 1,2-dilauroyl-\emph{sn}-glycero-3-PC (DLPC); 1,2-dioleoyl-\emph{sn}-glycero-3-PC (DOPC); 1,2-dipalmitoyl-\emph{sn}-glycero-3-PC (DPPC); and 1-palmitoyl-2-oleoyl-\emph{sn}-glycero-3-PC (POPC).\cite{Hoffmann2020}